Low-energy probes of sterile neutrino transition magnetic moments: Results

 Finally, we now turn to the expected sensitivities for a $^{51}$Cr source neutrino flux.
 Both for the case of \cevns\ and \eves\ measurements, they would lead to a breakthrough sensitivity reach of a neutrino magnetic moment in the region $\mu_{\nu_e} \sim 10^{-12}~\mu_B$.
 As in the case of reactor neutrinos, the very low energy of the emitted neutrinos at the $^{51}$Cr decay leads to a loss of sensitivity for $m_4 \gsim 750$~keV.
 We also note that the \eves\ $^{51}$Cr-LXe case was found to be the only experimental setup where the interference cross-section is non-negligible with respect to the purely magnetic one.

 Before closing this discussion, we wish to emphasize the complementarity of the bounds derived here from the analysis of \cevns\ and \eves\ experiments, with those from oscillation experiments~\footnote{Only limits from laboratory experiments are discussed.
 For astrophysical limits, see Ref.~\cite{Magill:2018jla}.}.
-For the case of the $\nu_\mu \to \nu_s$ channel in COHERENT, complementary constraints and sensitivities come from MiniBooNE~\cite{MiniBooNE:2007uho}, NOMAD~\cite{Magill:2018jla}, IceCube~\cite{Coloma:2017ppo}, Borexino~\cite{Brdar:2020quo} and DUNE near detector (ND)~\cite{Schwetz:2020xra}.
+For the case of the $\nu_\mu \to \nu_s$ channel in COHERENT, complementary constraints and sensitivities come from MiniBooNE~\cite{MiniBooNE:2007uho}, NOMAD~\cite{Magill:2018jla}, IceCube~\cite{Coloma:2017ppo}, Borexino~\cite{Brdar:2020quo} and DUNE near detector (ND)~\cite{Schwetz:2020xra,Atkinson:2021rnp}.
 One can see that, though not placing severe constraints on the neutrino magnetic moment, the current and future COHERENT data cover a large portion of the previously unexplored parameter space, overlapping with regions already probed by the aforementioned large scale experiments.
+We should also mention that, although not visible, COHERENT-CsI is competitive to CHARM-II constraints~\cite{Coloma:2017ppo}, while the latter will be completely overridden by the future CENNS-750 experiment.
+Finally, also shown is the sensitivity obtained from the $\nu_s \to \nu \gamma$ decay in Ref.~\cite{Plestid:2020vqf}, which is clearly complementary to the CENNS-750 and $^{51}$Cr \cevns\ experiments studied here.
 Similarly, for the case of TEXONO and $^{51}$Cr-based \cevns\ and \eves\ experiments ($\nu_e \to \nu_s$ transitions), the relevant experiments would be XENON1T, SHiP and DUNE ND.
-Using this one may compare our results in Fig.~\ref{fig:contour} for the proposed Chromium experiments with the relevant sensitivities from SHiP~\cite{Magill:2018jla} as well as DUNE ND~\cite{Schwetz:2020xra}.
+Using this one may compare our results in Fig.~\ref{fig:contour} for the proposed Chromium experiments with the relevant sensitivities from SHiP~\cite{Magill:2018jla} as well as DUNE ND~\cite{Schwetz:2020xra,Atkinson:2021rnp}.
 One sees that there is no overlap with the \cevns\ and \eves\ experiments.
-In contrast, the $^{51}$Cr-LXe setup discussed here can provide an independent test of the region indicated by the XENON1T excess.
+In contrast, the $^{51}$Cr-LXe setup discussed here can provide an independent test of the region indicated by the XENON1T excess~\footnote{Bounds from existing nuclear recoil XENON1T data~\cite{Shoemaker:2018vii} and future LHC projections~\cite{Ismail:2021dyp} are weaker.}.
 However, we emphasize that one should really use Eq.~(\ref{eq:nmm_solar}) for the effective magnetic moment for solar neutrino experiments.
 Only such general $\lambda$-formalism provides a basis for making such comparisons.